 The first step is trying to understand why you feel this way.
 Why do you feel like a fraud?
 Write it down.
 Seriously, stop reading this (or wait until you have the time to do so), and write down why you feel like an imposter.
 List out the reasons you don’t feel confident in your abilities.
 Try and look at the reasons dispassionately.
 Do other people say these things about you?
 Do you feel this way about anyone else?

 Now that you’ve written down why you feel like an imposter, write down the good things that you have accomplished in your work.
 List out praise you have received.Document your competencies.
 Document your successes.
 Compare your accomplishments with your self-doubt.
 Do they measure up, or are they in stark contrast of one another?

 Develop A Plan Of Action

 As long as you’re suffering from imposter syndrome and not the Dunning-Kruger effect, the next step is to train yourself to recognize these feeling.
 When do these feelings of self-doubt occur?
-Is there something that triggers them?
+Is there something that activates them?
 Some behavior, person, place, or activity that causes you to doubt your own abilities?
 Try to be mindful of when these feelings arise and then pause to examine them.
 What exactly happened to make you feel this way?
 Once you begin to recognize the stress triggers that cause anxiety and self-doubt to arise you have a starting point to modify your response to such triggers.

 Once you can recognize what triggers set off imposter syndrome feelings, you can begin to attempt to instead harness feelings of anxiety and self-doubt.
 So when you have a large, complicated brief that is due in four days notice suddenly dropped in your lap, instead of thinking: